shaibird/client-side-mastery/book-2-giffygram/chapters/47-GG-API-Postman.md

 ```
 In the Postman app, change the `Post` to `Get`.
 We should see objects with an id.

-Test out putting a post into GiffyGram API.
+Test this out by adding multiple posts to your GiffyGram API.
 Refer to your ERD for all of the properties.

 ### <h3 id="DJ-Practice"> Practice Journal API Calls</h3>
 * Through Postman, use `Post` to add additional entries to your Journal API
 * Through Postman, use `Get` to display all entries of your Journal API

+## Advanced Practice (optional)
+Once you have multiple users and posts in the GiffyGram API, try to `GET` only one user's posts.
+Take a look at the [json-server](https://github.com/typicode/json-server) documentation regarding filters.